Sakib2195/Desktop-Application-Framework/README.md

  Prerequisite:
  User needs to install the following:
- 1.Python 3.8 or above
+ 1. Python 3.8 or above
- 2.Docker Environment
+ 2  Docker Environment
  3. In window install graphiz from graphiz webiste: https://graphviz.org/download/

  Follow these steps.